6 leaders share lessons gathered during the pandemic

 Lesson 4: Reimagined technology can benefit everyone from new industry entrants to stakeholders

 Another unique lesson ushered in by the pandemic is that companies can repurpose technology to support employees and customers.
 During the pandemic, consumer financial services company Synchrony enabled integrated payment capabilities that created seamless digital experiences from within customers’ mobile devices, enabling key COVID-19 safety practices like curbside pickup.
-“Everything was built from our strong cloud and AI foundation,” said Carol Juel, executive vice president, chief information officer, and COO of Synchrony.
+“Everything was built from our strong cloud and AI foundation,” said Carol Juel, executive vice president, chief technology officer, and COO of Synchrony.

 Juel explained that she never imagined her organization would repurpose agile technology to build customized client experiences, while also prioritizing health and safety.
 “All of a sudden you have a different problem to solve, you can just use the tools in the toolbox.
 It is never as easy as it sounds, but when you bring creative minds together, you come up with some really interesting solutions,” she says.